Who we are

 What we do

-At our meetings we discuss topics of interest to LGBT people seeking asylum, share information and experiences, signpost people to resources, and try to create a supportive atmosphere where everyone can be themselves.
-In our social time we enjoy ourselves, relax, and try to get to know each other better.
+At our meetings, we discuss topics of interest to LGBT people seeking asylum, share information and experiences, signpost people to resources, and try to create a supportive atmosphere where everyone can be themselves.

 Why we exist

-We are a friendly group which understands the pressures that you face and we try and help with those pressures through friendship, support, shared experiences, and practical help where we can.
+We are a friendly group which understands the pressures that you face and we try and help with those pressures through friendship, support, shared experiences, and practical help.

 Please note: we are not immigration advisers.
-Our support work is limited to signposting, including directing individuals in need of immigration advice to a regulated adviser, and the provision of general information and resources on the immigration and asylum systems.
+Our support work is limited to signposting, including directing individuals in need of immigration advice to a regulated adviser, and the provision of generally available published information and resources on the immigration and asylum systems.

 Respect ourselves and each other